-June 15 Last day to pay fees (\$20 late fee after this day); Commencement June 16 Late registration for summer quarter (\$25 fee if enrolled spring quarter); Last day for 100% refund from complete withdrawal from full summer guarter and first five-week session June 17 First day of classes (no change orders or withdrawals processed); Last day to apply for Shawnee State University Budget Payment Plan; First day for 80% refund of instructional fees for complete withdrawal from full summer quarter session; First day for 60% refund of instructional fees for complete withdrawal from first five-week courses June 23 Last day to add a five-week course; Last day to apply for pass/fail (first five-week session) Last day for 60% refund of instructional feels for complete withdrawal from first five-week courses Last day for 80% refund of instructional fees for com-June 30 plete withdrawal from summer quarter session Independence Day Observed - University closed July 3 Advance registration for fall quarter closes July 10 Last day to drop a class (first five-week session); July 22 Last day of first five-week session Finals for first five-week session July 23 - 24 Last day for 100% refund for complete withdrawal from July 24 second five-week session First day of second five-week session; July 27 Grades due to provost's office by noon (first five-week First day for 60% refund of instructional fees for complete withdrawal from second five-week courses Last day to drop a class (full summer quarter) July 30 July 31 Last day for 60% refund of instructional fees for complete withdrawal from second five-week session August 5 Last day to apply for non-credit for full quarter August 11 - 12 Early registration for fall quarter; Last day to apply for non-credit for full quarter August 26 Ouarter ends Finals for full quarter and second five-week session August 27 - 28 Grades due to provost's office by noon August 31 Labor Day - University closed September 7
+Summer Quarter , 1332 4 1 27 Mary 11 Advance registration for summer quarter April 27 - May 11 Advance registration for fall quarter April 27 - July 10 ri 1 diametica for summer duality May 26 Last day to pay fees (\$20 late fee after this day); June 15 Commencement Late registration for summer quarter (\$25 fee if enrolled June 16 Joseph Joy for 100% refund for complete withdrawar its in First day of classes (no change orders or withdrawals June 17 - 1\.
+1 I I I I Rudget Payment Halls Last day to apply for Budget Paymonth fees for complete First day for 80% refund of instructional fees for complete withdrawal from full summer quarter First day for 60% refund of instructional fees for complete withdrawal from first five-week session - 1 11 - Gran recold COUTSE!
+June 23 - 1 In fam nace/tail (first live/week session) Last day for 60% refund of instructional fees for complete withdrawal from first live-week session Last day for 80% refund of instructional fees for complete June 30 1 1 1 Lucy full summer dilatter session Independence Day Observed - University closed July 3 A 1 manifestation for fall fillaffel closes July 10 Last day to drop a class (first five-week session); July 22 Last day of first five-week session - 14 6 0 10 July 23 - 24 Finals for first five-week session Last day for 100% refund for complete withdrawal from sec- July 24 ond five-week session · · · · · · · · · · · · · · · · · · · July 27 First day of second five-week session, Grades due to Office of the Registrar by noon (first five-week . \ session); First day for 60% refund of instructional fees for complete withdrawal from second five-week session - 1less (full summer ()Ualtel) July 30 Last day for 60% refund of instructional fees for complete July 31 Last day to apply for non-credit for full summer quarter August 5 August 11 - 12 Early registration for fair quarter, Last day to apply for non-credit for full summer quarter Last day to apply for non-create ands August 26 Summer quarter ends Finals for full quarter and second five-week session Finals for full quarter for poon (full quarter) August 27 - 28 Finals for full quarter and second five woon (full quarter Grades due to Office of the registrar by noon (full quarter August 31 Grades due to Office of the Lagranda 27 and second five-week session) September 7 Labor Day - University closed -